Bass-Ninja/UserAccessControl/README.md

 ### 2. Configure PostgreSQL

 #### Option A: Run PostgreSQL in Docker (recommended)
-Make sure Docker is running, then:
+Make sure Docker is running.
+Then, from the root folder of the project (where the docker-compose.yml file is located), run:

 ```bash
 docker-compose up -d